boyiddha/xpeedstudio-intern/README.md

 ### Tasks
 <ol>
-  <li> + Create a MySQL DB table with the following requirements and a frontend submission form for storing the data. @@</li>
+  +<li>Create a MySQL DB table with the following requirements and a frontend submission form for storing the data.</li>@@

   <h3>  Field/ column list: </h3>
   <ul>